 A Answers (3)

-Mehmet Oz, MD, Cardiology, answeredThe recommended amount of potassium intake is 3,000 milligrams a day (in a balanced diet, you probably get about half that).
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredThe recommended amount of potassium intake is 3,000 milligrams a day (in a balanced diet, you probably get about half that).
 One banana contains about 450 milligrams and avocados contain about 1,000 milligrams.

 Joan Salge Blake, MS, RD, Nutrition & Dietetics, answered on behalf of Academy of Nutrition and DieteticsWhile the current recommendation is for healthy Americans to consume 4,700 milligrams of potassium daily, males are consuming only 3,200 milligrams daily, whereas females fall even shorter, consuming only 2,400 milligrams a day, on average.
 The good news is that potassium is found in a variety of foods, with vegetables, fruits, low fat dairy foods, and legumes (dried peas and beans).